PHYSICAL AND OCCUPATIONAL THERAPY SERVICES

 (b) Up to four re-evaluation services in any 12-month period;

-(a) Duration — Therapy treatments must not exceed one hour per day each for occupational and physical therapy;
+(a) Duration — Therapy treatments may not exceed one hour per day each for occupational and physical therapy;

 (A) Require PA;